joedanields/FlightTime-Explorer/README.md

 - **HTML Frontend**: The user interface is built using HTML with a simple form to input the desired time.

 ## Project Structure
+Certainly!
+Here's the correct and properly formatted project directory structure for the flight booking system:

 ```
 /flight-booking-project/